Horse64/core.horse64.org/docs/Tutorials/Migrating from Other Languages.md

 ==============================

-**This is a tutorial for people who can already program in Python, Javascript, or Lua,** but aren't familiar with Horse64 yet.
+**This is a tutorial for people who can already program in Python, Javascript, or Lua,** but who aren't familiar with Horse64 yet.

 This tutorial will go over the main differences that you might not be expecting.